sfluegel05/metaNNvis/results/report.md

 methods are measuring the importance of either the input, a model layer or a particular neuron.
 Additionality, Captum provides evaluation metrics and a visualisation tool for these methods.
 The library can be applied to different NN-tasks, including classification and non-classification models as well as different input modalities.
-Captum is open-source and built to be extensible by new algorithms.
+Captum is open-source and built to be extendable by new algorithms.

 ## tf-keras-vis